-In April 2004, OMV Gas GmbH (a 100% subsidiary of OMV AG) became the legal successor on contracts signed between Gazprom Export and OMV AG.
+In April 2004, OMV Gas GmbH (a 100% subsidiary of OMV AG) became the legal successor to contracts signed between Gazprom Export and OMV AG.

-Gazprom Export annulled its existing contracts with OMV AG and GWH on 28 September 2006.
-These were replaced with new contracts, which Gazprom Export signed with EconGas, GWH and Centrex for Russian natural gas deliveries to Austria (from November 1, 2006 to December 31, 2027).
-In addition, GWH and Centrex earned the right to make their own direct gas sales on the Austrian market, particularly in the provinces of Carinthia, Styria and Salzburg (with the two companies signing corresponding contracts with the final consumers).
-Thus, Gazprom Export was able to achieve its strategic goal of penetrating the Austrian end-user market.
+On September 28, 2006, Gazprom Export cancelled its existing contracts with OMV AG and another local company GWH (renamed Gazprom Austria (GPA) from February 27, 2013).
+These contracts were replaced with new ones signed by Gazprom Export with EconGas, GPA, and Centrex for Russian natural gas deliveries to Austria (from November 1, 2006 to December 31, 2027).
+GPA and Centrex also gained the right to direct gas sales in the Austrian market: specifically, in the provinces of Carinthia, Styria, and Salzburg (with the two companies signing corresponding contracts with end consumers).

 Together with the Austrian company RAG and Germany’s WINGAS, Gazprom Export is involved in the joint use of the Haidach underground gas storage (UGS) in Austria.
 In 2015 the aggregate working capacity of Haidach had been agreed to increase by 150 million cubic meters.
 At the same time, its peak daily withdrawal capacity grew by 1.55 million cubic meters.
 As a result, the UGS working capacity reached 2.98 billion cubic meters and the peak daily output — 29.9 million cubic meters.
 The storage capacity had been boosted without additional investments.